-Vitamin D in foods may reduce risk of depression in older womenAugust 26th, 2011 in Health /
+Vitamin D in foods may reduce risk of depression in older womenAugust 26, 2011 in Medicine & Health / Health

 Results of a large study among older women suggest that those who ate more of the "sunshine vitamin" were less likely to experience depression symptoms than women who consumed less of the vitamin, according to findings published this week by Elizabeth Bertone-Johnson at the University of Massachusetts Amherst School of Public Health and Health Sciences, with colleagues from several other U.S. academic centers.